 However, Shu's legal minds were not without their flaws either.
 Fa was noted to be vindictive, and abused his position to settle scores with people who had wronged him before his ascent.
-Although Zhuge received word of this abuse, he suppressed it as he knew that Liu Bei (and himself) admired his talent.
+Although Zhuge received word of this abuse, he suppressed it as he knew that Liu Bei (and indeed he himself) admired his talent.
 Liu Ba was arrogant; when Zhang Fei wanted to meet him, he refused an audience as he looked down on Zhang's background.

 Cao Pi's decision to crown himself Emperor turned out to be a rather poor one.
 Though not incompetent himself, he was a shadow of his father when it came to various abilities. note He also did his family no favours by (a) trusting Sima Yi and (b) dying young (before the age 40 at 226 C.E., less than 6 years after his coronation).
 For a double whammy, Pi's son Rui also died young (in 239 CE at the age of 35).
 Cao Pi's rule was also significant as he abandoned his father's system of promoting officials solely on merit; he adopted Chen Qun's suggestion of promotion based on a "nine-rank system".
-The end result was that from Cao Pi onwards, the officials of Cao Wei became increasingly filled by the scholar elite (who were often families with various forms of power, such as financial and ideological strength); not surprisingly, Sima Yi's family was one such family. note
+The end result was that from Cao Pi onwards, the officials of Cao Wei became increasingly filled by the scholar-elite (who were often families with various forms of power, such as financial and ideological strength); not surprisingly, Sima Yi's family was one such family. note

 Sun Jian was initially a minor court official who rose to prominence in the Yellow Turban Rebellion.
 While his personal bravery and ability was widely acknowledged, he did not leave much material support for his elder son and successor when he died, as for much of his career, he was under Yuan Shu's command, and did not manage to break free.